I Want You to Need Me: Commercial performance

 "I Want You to Need Me" entered the Canadian Adult Contemporary chart in April 2000 and peaked at number 19.
 In late June 2000, it debuted at number one on the Canadian Singles Chart.
 The song also entered the US Adult Contemporary chart in April 2000, peaking at number 12.
-After being physically released, it debuted on the US Hot Dance Music/Maxi-Singles Sales and Hot Singles Sales charts in August 2000, reaching number 7 and 62, respectively.
-"I Want You to Need Me" also reached top 40 in Sweden and Switzerland.
+After its physical release, it debuted on the US Maxi-Singles Sales and Hot 100 Singles Sales charts in August 2000, reaching numbers 7 and 62, respectively.
+"I Want You to Need Me" also reached the top 40 in Sweden and Switzerland.

 Music video

 The original music video was directed by Paul Hunter in February 2000, but it was never released.
-It had a story line where a girl, played by Angela Sarafyan, had a bad boyfriend and was rebelling against her mother.
-The song's second music video was directed by Liz Friedlander and released on 1 May 2000.
-It was included later on Dion's All the Way...
+It told a story about a girl, played by Angela Sarafyan, who had a troubled boyfriend and was rebelling against her mother.
+The second music video was directed by Liz Friedlander and released on 1 May 2000.
+It was later included on Dion's All the Way...
 A Decade of Song & Video DVD.